 Medium to Large Scale Biochar Production

-We currently are offering pre-manufactured small to medium scale biochar kilns, as well as customized engineering plans that can be used to manufacture larger capacity biochar production facilities.
+We currently offer both small to medium scale biochar batch kilns, as well as engineering services to design and manufacture larger capacity biochar production facilities.

-The pre-manufactured kilns come in 3 models, 100-MK1, 100-MK2, and 500-MK1, producing from about 100 kgs of biochar per batch up to 750 kgs per batch if wood is used as the feedstock.
-The lowest-priced model can process only split wood, whereas the other models can process a much wider variety of feedstocks.
+The smaller scale batch kilns come in 3 models, 100-MK1, 100-MK2, and 500-MK1, producing from about 100 kgs of biochar per batch up to 750 kgs per batch if wood is used as the feedstock.
+The 100-MK1 can process only split wood, whereas the other models can process a much wider variety of feedstocks.
 Prices for these batch kilns range from about 7500 Swiss francs to 75,000 Swiss francs, excluding shipping.
 On-site training is also offered.

-Details of the models available for engineered biochar production facilities, followed by the pre-manufactured kilns are below.
+Details of the kilns and engineered biochar production facilities follow.
 You can also download a PDF that outlines the same information from this link:

 Horizontal Bed Biochar Reactor